 As part of this process, you will uncover not just reputational issues and red flags necessary for due diligence checks, but you may spot opportunities for deeper relationships and resulting growth.
-An individual donor might have a large international footprint and a clear appetite for ambassadorial roles, or a specific interest in a research niche that urgently requires funding.
+An individual donor might have a large international footprint and a clear appetite for ambassadorial roles, or a specific interest in a donor research tool that urgently requires funding.

 Partnership success stories, like those between Cambridge University and leading technology businesses, or major individual donor relationships, all have common themes of a shared vision and objectives.